hardinglmh/EITPCode/Artificial Intelligence (AI)/aws-lex/ex1-step3.md

    1. Test the bot\.

       You are now ready to converse with Amazon Lex as follows\.
-To test the validation portion, choose time 6 PM, and your Lambda function returns a response \("Our business hours are from ten AM to five PM\."\), and prompts you again\.
+To test the validation portion, choose time 6 PM, and your Lambda function returns a response \("Our business hours are from ten a.m. to five p.m.\."\), and prompts you again\.
 After you provide all the valid slot data, the Lambda function fulfills the order\.
 ![\[\]](http://docs.aws.amazon.com/lex/latest/dg/images/OrderFlowers-FullLambda.png)

 **Next Step**

 [Step 4: Update the Intent Configuration to Add an Utterance \(Console\)](ex1-step4.md)